What is biblical stewardship?

 God has given us much: our talents, finances, and everything we own.
 In return he asks that we give back a small amount.
 It is the amount that you give that enables Our Saviour's to change hearts and transform lives.

-- General Fund: This is our primary fund and covers ministry and building expenses, staff salaries, mission support, benevolence and utilities.
-Gifts can be given by bringing your gift to church, mailing it to the office, giving electronically through a program offered by Thrivent.
+- General Fund: This is our primary fund and covers ministry and building expenses, staff salaries, mission support, benevolence, and utilities.
+Gifts can be given by bringing your gift to church, mailing it to the office, or giving electronically through Simply Giving, a program offered by Thrivent.
 This program allows you to support the church by automatically taking the gift from your account much like you may already do to pay your mortgage, car payments, insurance premiums, etc. To set up this program, fill out the Simply Giving form and drop it off for Kim Fread.